NewsDec | 9 | 2022

 “The team’s work epitomizes the mission of the Healey Center: to move faster and press forward in the fight.” states Regan Healey.

-The annual Healey Center International Prize for Innovation in ALS is a global prize celebrating excellence in research for a team of investigators who catalyze exceptional discoveries leading to a transformative advance in therapy development in ALS.
+The annual Sean M. Healey International Prize for Innovation in ALS is a global prize celebrating excellence in research for a team of investigators who catalyze exceptional discoveries leading to a transformative advance in therapy development in ALS.
 To learn more about this $50,000 USD prize and how to nominate a team, click here.

 For more information about the Sean M. Healey and AMG Center for ALS, please visit the website.